Trevion Williams: Santa Cruz Warriors (2022–2023)

 On March 31, 2022, Williams declared for the NBA draft and hired an agent.
 After going undrafted in the 2022 NBA draft, he signed to play for the Boston Celtics during their NBA Summer League.
 Williams later signed with the Golden State Warriors, but was waived on October 3, 2022, along with Mac McClung.

 On October 24, 2022, Williams joined the Santa Cruz Warriors training camp roster.

-Capital City Go-Go (2023-present)
+Capital City Go-Go (2023)

 On January 12, 2023, Williams was traded to the Capital City Go-Go.

+ratiopharm Ulm (2023–2024)

+On July 18, 2023, Williams signed with ratiopharm Ulm of the Basketball Bundesliga.
+He averaged 14.2 points, 9.4 rebounds, 3.3 assists, and 1.2 steals with a 54.8% field goal percentage in 60 games; in his 18 EuroCup games he led the league in rebounds (10.8) per game.

+Drafted in the NBA G League

+On June 13, 2024, Williams was drafted by the Valley Suns from the Sioux Falls Skyforce in the 2024 NBA G League expansion draft.
+The Suns claims to his player rights are valid for two years and would be exercised if he were to return to the G League.

+Alba Berlin (2024)

+On July 11, 2024, Williams signed a two-year deal with Alba Berlin of the German Basketball Bundesliga.
+He averaged 10.8 points, 6.9 rebounds (4th in the league), and 3.1 assists per Euroleague game.

+Maccabi Tel Aviv (2024–2025)

+On December 22, 2024, Williams signed a one-and-a-half-year contract with Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.

+Bahçeşehir Koleji (2025–present)

+On July 17, 2025, he signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).

 National team career

 Williams played for the United States at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece.
 He averaged 8.7 points and 6.6 rebounds per game and helped his team win the gold medal.
 Williams posted a double-double of 17 points and 12 rebounds in the win against Latvia.